The Risk of Lawsuits From Online Advertising

 - Your firm manufactures supplements.
 You publish an online ad claiming that your weight loss product, Fat-Be-Gone, contains 100% organic ingredients and will generate a 20-pound weight loss after 30 days of use.
 It also claims that the product has been endorsed by Dr. Bill Jones, a nationally renowned physician.
 None of these statements is true.

 - Your firm provides tutoring services to high school students.
-You publish an online ad claiming that 75% of the students who completed your tutoring program were accepted by Ivy League universities.
+You publish an online ad claiming that Ivy League universities accepted 75% of the students who completed your tutoring program.
 This statement is not true.

 Suits based on violations of intellectual property rights are excluded under Personal and Advertising Injury Coverage.
 The only exception is an infringement of someone else's copyright, trade dress or slogan that you commit via an advertisement.
 All other intellectual property violations are excluded.